Issyk kurgan: Burials

 There were two burials in the grave complex: the Central one and the Southern one (to one side).
 Unfortunately the Central burial site had been robbed but the side grave was undisturbed.
 The burial chamber in the side grave was constructed from spruce logs.
 The tomb and its contents remained intact and buried.
 The skeletal remains were found in the Northern half of the chamber.

 More than 4,000 gold items were found in the chamber, as well as iron sword and dagger, a bronze mirror, vessels made of clay, metal and wood, shoes, headdresses, gold rings, statuettes, bronze and gold weapons, and an inscribed silver bowl dating from the 6th to 5th century BCE.
 Many clothing ornaments made of gold, a headdress and shoes were found on and under the remains.
 Next to the remains were an arrow with a gold tip, a whip (the handle of which was wrapped with a wide ribbon of gold in a spiral pattern) and a bag containing a bronze mirror and red paint.

 Scientific research, particular that of the anthropologist O. I. Ismagulov, shows that the remains belong to a member of the Saka peoples of Semirecheye, who have a European appearance with an admixture of Mongoloid features.
 The age of the body at death is estimated at 16–18 years, and its sex is indeterminate.
-The form of clothing and method of burial suggest that "The Golden Man" was a descendant of a prominent Saks tribe leader, or a member of the Royal family.
+The form of clothing and method of burial suggest that "The Golden Man" was a descendant of a prominent Saks tribe leader, or a member of the royal family.
 Some Kazakh historians suggest that the burial belongs to Usun.

 The Issyk inscription

-A text was found on a silver bowl in Issyk kurgan, dated approximately VI BC.
+A text was found on a silver bowl in Issyk kurgan, dated to approximately the 4th century BC.
 The context of the burial gifts indicates that it may belong to Saka tribes.

-The Issyk inscription is not yet certainly deciphered, and is probably in a Scythian dialect, constituting one of very few autochthonous epigraphic traces of that language.
+The Issyk inscription is not yet certainly deciphered, but was likely used by the Kushan Empire side by side with more common scripts such as Greek for the Bactrian language and Kharoṣṭhī for Gāndhārī during their rule from the western Tarim Basin to northern India.
 János Harmatta, using the Kharoṣṭhī script, identified the language as a Khotanese Saka dialect spoken by the Kushans.
+A 2023 analysis suggests an affiliation with Eastern Iranian languages, particularly "a missing link between Bactrian, Sogdian, the Saka languages, Old Ossetic/Alanic and ‘Old Steppe Iranian’ (and perhaps individual modern Iranian languages), participating in several isoglosses with one or the other of these languages, but with none of them exclusively".
+Bonmann identifies the Kushan script in multiple locations shown right, most notably the Dašt-i Nāwur inscription and previously unknown inscriptions in the Almosi gorge, Tajikistan.
+Bonmann also theorizes that the script is a direct derivative of the Aramaic alphabet, without the use of the Kharoṣṭhī script as an intermediary.